downloadplanet/downloadplanet/mc2go-ott-file-transcoder-dash-300876871.md

-# MC2GO OTT File Transcoder DASH<br />MainConceptⓇ 2GO OTT File Transcoder DASH is an optimized Docker container for file transcoding VOD streams into adaptive streaming format MPEG-DASH (AVC & HEVC) for playback on iOS and Android devices, incl.
+# MC2GO OTT File Transcoder DASH
+MainConceptⓇ 2GO OTT File Transcoder DASH is an optimized Docker container for file transcoding VOD streams into adaptive streaming format MPEG-DASH (AVC & HEVC) for playback on iOS and Android devices, incl.
 REST API control.

 The demo version of the MC2GO OTT File Transcoder DASH is fully functional.
 It only has an audio encoding limitation of recurring silence, i.e. after some time audio will be muted and continues again, etc.